 Starting from Nexthink V5.1, the default configuration of SSH in the Appliance is set to exclusively use ciphers and hashes that are considered strong.
-However, this configuration is automatically set only for fresh installations of Nexthink V5.1.
-If you upgraded to Nexthink V5.1 or if you work on a previous version, you can set the same ciphers allowed by default in Nexthink V5.1:
+However, this configuration is automatically set only for fresh installations.
+The list of strong ciphers and hashes has evolved and it has been updated in Nexthink V6.7.
+If you upgraded recently or are working with a previous version of Nexthink, you can manually set the same set of ciphers and hashes allowed by default:

 - 1. Log in to the CLI of the Appliance. - 2.
-Edit the SSH configuration document: sudo vi /etc/ssh/sshd\config - 3.
-Add the following two lines at the end of the configuration file:
+Edit the SSH configuration document:

 '''

-Ciphers

-aes256-ctr,aes192-ctr,aes128-ctr,arcfour256,arcfour128,arcfour

-MACs
+sudo vi /etc/ssh/sshd_config

 '''

+3. Add the following two lines at the end of the configuration file:

 '''

-hmac-sha2-512, hmac-sha2-256, hmac-sha1, umac-64@openssh.com, hmac-ripemd160
+Ciphers chacha20-poly1305@openssh.com, aes256-gcm@openssh.com, aes128-gcm@openssh.com MACs hmac-sha2-512-etm@openssh.com, hmac-sha2-256-etm@openssh.com, hmac-ripemd160-

 '''

-4. Restart the SSH daemon: sudo systemctl restart sshd
+4. Restart the SSH daemon:

+'''

+sudo systemctl restart sshd

+'''